open-sdg/open-sdg/docs/indicator-configuration.md

 ### progress_status

-**_Required_**: This setting is used to specify the status of the indicator's progress.
+_Optional_: This setting is used to manually specify the status of the indicator's progress when the automated progress calculation is not turned on (`auto_progress_calculation: false`).
 This is displayed on the indicator pages.
 You can also display this on goal pages by setting your goal layout to "goal-with-progress" (this can be done in the [`create_goals` site configuration setting](configuration.md#create_goals)).

 Note that you will need to have set up the `progress_status` site configuration in the site_config.yml file before the progress status will appear.
 More information with the code needed for the out-of-the-box options below can be found in the [`progress_status` site configuration setting](configuration.md#progress_status).
 Then for each indicator, you can add the relevant progress_status in its indicator configuration file.